ViktorWelbers/osm-feature-generator-frontend/README.md

 # geo-feature-service-frontend

-This project is a frontend for the geo-feature-service, that I have created in [Go](https://github.com/ViktorWelbers/geo-feature-service), which has to be in place to use this frontend.
+This project is a frontend for an osm-feature-service, that I have created in [Go](https://github.com/ViktorWelbers/geo-feature-service), which has to be in place to use this frontend.

 It doesn't have much functionality, but it is rather meant as a proof of concept.